|

 Batwoman Captain Atom Catwoman

 Batwoman is pretty good, actually.
 I'm not sold on it, I dunno if I want to buy more, but the art is great, and the story ain't bad.
 I might get more.
 Captain Atom was alright but didn't draw me in whatsoever, so I'm not gonna bother.
-Catwoman was flat out awful, I dunno, I fracking hate it.
+Catwoman was flat out awful, I dunno, I fucking hate it.

 |